Who Is A Candidate for Vision Therapy?

 - Vision problems resulting from developmental delays and acquired brain injuries

-The Solution Center Vision Therapy Clinic serves patients in Westerville, , , and throughout Ohio.
-We welcome your inquiries about whether vision therapy is right for you or your child.
+The Solution Center Vision Therapy Clinic offers vision therapy to patients from Westerville, , , and throughout Ohio.